 This example uses negative 65.

 Next, program the sprite to move up and to the right

-Add a "change effect" block, and select "ghost" from the dropdown.
+and select ghost from the dropdown.

 to change the look of the animation.

 This example uses 10 in all three blocks.